Marin Barleti

 Marin Barleti (Marinus Barletius, Marino Barlezio; c.
 1450–1454 – c.
-1512) was a historian and Catholic priest from Shkodër who was a humanist.
+1512) was a historian, humanist and Roman Catholic priest from Shkodër.
 He is considered the first Albanian historian because of his 1504 eyewitness account of the 1478 siege of Shkodra.
 Barleti is better known for his second work, a biography on Skanderbeg, translated into many languages in the 16th to the 20th centuries.

 Life

 Barleti was born and raised in Scutari (modern Shkodra, Albania), then part of the Republic of Venice.
-Although there is no debate whether Barleti was a native Shkodran or an Albanian in a geographical sense, scholars variously assert that he was of Italian (DuCange, Iorga), Dalmatian (Giovio, Czwittinger, Fabricius), or Albanian (Zeno, Fallmerayer, Jireček) ethnic origin.
+Although there is no debate whether Barleti was a native Shkodran or an Albanian in a geographical sense, and although there is indirect evidence that he considered his mother tongue to be Albanian, alternatively to an Albanian ethnic origin (supported by Zeno, Fallmerayer, Jireček), some scholars have hypothesized an Italian (DuCange, Iorga), or Dalmatian (Giovio, Czwittinger, Fabricius) ethnic origin.
 In his works Barleti repeatedly calls himself Shkodran (Scodrensis), and then equates being Shkodran with being Epirote, a term used by early Albanian language authors as an equivalent form of the ethnonym "Albanian".
 In an early version of the Siege of Shkodra which was found in 2018 and published in 2022, Barleti recalls that the local language which in another part he equates with Albanian is the language of his ancestors (attavorum nostrum).
 This is an indirect reference to Albanian being Barleti's mother tongue.